isovector/draconian-results/pho.md

 Worship services can only be held virtually.

 ### Restaurants, bars and nightclubs

+[Masks are required] when not seated at a table.

 Fast food restaurants and unlicensed cafés without table service can
 either: